 They are plant compounds that have a structure very similar to animal cholesterol; they compete at absorption sites in the gut, enabling us to enjoy butter and eggs, for example, without guilt.

-Interesting: tomato for
+Interesting: tomato for prevention of

-cancer of the prostate and phytosterols for enlarged and inflamed
+cancer of the prostate, and phytosterols for enlarged and inflamed

 prostate glands.
 It's all in the coloured fruits and vegetables.